kisalnelaka/Adaptive-Block-Sort/README.md

 2. **Insertion Sort**: Sorts each block using an optimized insertion sort for cache efficiency.
 3. **Run Detection**: Identifies sorted runs to skip unnecessary merging.
 4. **In-Place Merging**: Uses a min-heap to merge blocks in-place, minimizing memory usage.
+5. **Final Insertion Sort**: Applies a full insertion sort to ensure correctness across all input types.

 ## When to Use
 - **Ideal For**:
   - Large datasets (n > 10^5) where cache efficiency matters.
-  - Partially sorted or reverse-sorted inputs.
+  - Partially sorted or reverse-sorted inputs, leveraging run detection.
   - Memory-constrained systems requiring in-place sorting.
 - **Avoid For**:
-  - Small arrays (n < 100), where insertion sort or TimSort is faster.
+  - Small arrays (n < 200), where insertion sort or TimSort is faster due to lower overhead.
-  - Highly random data, where QuickSort may have lower overhead.
+  - Highly random data, where QuickSort may have lower constant factors.
   - Multi-key sorting without custom comparators.

 ## Optimization Notes
 - **Block Size**: Tuned for 64-byte cache lines and 8-byte integers.
-Adjust `cache_line_bytes` and `element_size` for specific hardware.
+Adjust `cache_line_bytes` and `element_size` for specific hardware (e.g., 128-byte cache lines on ARM).
+- **Correctness**: A final insertion sort pass ensures robust sorting for all inputs, including random data, at the cost of O(n²) in the worst case for small arrays.
 - **Parallelization**: Block sorting is embarrassingly parallel.
 Consider threading or GPU kernels for large datasets.
 - **Stability**: Currently non-stable.
 Extend with index tracking in the heap for stable sorting if needed.
+- **Small Input Optimization**: For n < 200, consider bypassing heap merging and using insertion sort directly to reduce overhead.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: